 This is a conversation that is better to have one-on-one with the doctor in an exam room, rather than being blindsided by their recommendations (or lack thereof, whatever the case may be) if or when they clear you to go back to work.

 Ask the Right Questions and Get the Right Answers

 Workers’ compensation claims can get complicated and the stakes can get pretty high.
-If you have any questions about a potential workers’ comp matter, you can review our Workers’ Compensation FAQ or reach out to us directly.
+If you have any questions about a potential workers’ comp matter, reach out our San Diego workers’ compensation lawyers.

 Call us at (619) 233-1779 or contact us online to set up your free consultation.